c3lang/c3docs-old/docs/compare.md

 - Defer
 - Value methods
 - Associated enum data
-- Subtypes
+- Distinct types and subtypes
 - Optional contracts
-- Built-in strings, maps, subarrays and vararrays
+- Built-in subarrays
+- Foreach for iteration over arrays and types

 ##### In C but not in C3